StilgarISCA/EventLogManager/README.md

 **CreateSource "NewEventSourceName" "TargetEventLogName"** &ndash; Creates a new event source in event log.
 Enclose event log / source names with spaces in double quotes.

-**DeleteSource "EventSourceNameToDelete" "ContainingEventLogName"** &ndash; Deletes an event source in event log.
-Enclose event log / source names with spaces in double quotes.
+**DeleteSource "EventSourceNameToDelete"** &ndash; Deletes an event source.
+Enclose source names with spaces in double quotes.

 **List** &ndash; Lists all of the event logs by name